 In 1906, A.M.
 Switzer plotted the little town of Yoder as a central point for surrounding Amish communities.
 Though many businesses and homes have moved in around Yoder, the picturesque town has stayed the same size.

 With the emergence of new business, Yoder has prospered, inviting visitors to take a step back in time and enjoy the Amish settlement.
 The town is a quaint mixture of the past and present, as horse buggies are intermingled with cars and trucks.

 Stroll down the streets in the quiet and quaint community that boasts several unique and timeless treasures in its welcoming stores.
 Enjoy the intricate beauty of hand-stitched quilts, stores filled with antiques, handcrafted furniture, as well as the old-style hardware store.
-Don't forget to treat yourself to a freshly-made delicious cinnamon roll at the bakery at Carriage Crossing.
+Don't forget to treat yourself to a freshly-made delicious cinnamon roll from the bakery at Carriage Crossing.
 And top off your visit with dinner at one of the three local restaurants.

 Yoder welcomes its visitors to enjoy the simplicity of the past with comforts of the present.